sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 dimension.
 A table appears that lists all of the metrics associated with that dimension.
 7. Locate the `go_memstats_alloc_bytes` metric.
 8. Click the arrow next to the metric and select `Search for this only`.
-9. Select the check box for the SAS Viya services that you want to include in the graph.
+9. Select the check box for the SAS Viya platform services that you want to include in the graph.

 ## CloudWatch Agent DaemonSet and Workload Node Placement<a name=wnp_tolerations></a>

-The SAS Viya workload node placement configuration uses annotations and node taints to schedule pods on appropriate nodes.
+The SAS Viya platform workload node placement configuration uses annotations and node taints to schedule pods on appropriate nodes.
 The default CloudWatch agent is deployed as a DaemonSet and runs on every node.
-If you use the default CloudWatch agent, you must add tolerations to the agent's DaemonSet definition to enable the agent to run on nodes that are tainted for SAS Viya workload node placement.
+If you use the default CloudWatch agent, you must add tolerations to the agent's DaemonSet definition to enable the agent to run on nodes that are tainted for SAS Viya platform workload node placement.

 Here is a sample `tolerations` code snippet that you can add to the DaemonSet to allow it to properly schedule a pod on every node in the cluster: